repositive/iris-js/README.md

 `act(pattern: string, payload, timeout?): ActOptions<M> `
   - `pattern`: Pattern to which this service will act on.
   - `payload`: Message to send as input to the implementation.
-  - `Timeout`: Time after which the wait for answers stops, so all(if any) of the responses gotten till then are receive.
+  - `Timeout`: If there is no answer after the specified timeout, `act` will reject the promise.

-It will return the proper implementation to get the response needed`Promise<R>`
+It will return the output of the remote implementation as `Promise<R>`

 ## Internals and Architecture ##